Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

 Thus, denoting as $\sigma_{1k}^R $ the Fourier transform of the regularized Burnett approximation, we obtain:

-It should be noticed that the recurrence equations (\ref{reg1recurrent101}) can also be obtained from the exact recurrence equations (\ref{recurrent101}) by canceling the nonlinear terms.
+It should be noted that the recurrence equations (\ref{reg1recurrent101}) can also be obtained from the exact recurrence equations (\ref{recurrent101}) by neglecting the nonlinear terms.
 Thus, the approximation adopted within the regularization procedure (\ref{regburnett101}) amounts to the following rational approximation of the functions $A$ and $B$ (\ref{AB101}):

-Substituting the latter expressions instead of the functions $A$ and $B$ in the formula for the dispersion (\ref{dispersion101}), we come to the dispersion relation of the hydrodynamic modes within the regularized Burnett approximation:
+Substituting the latter expressions instead of the functions $A$ and $B$ in the dispersion formula (\ref{dispersion101}), we come to the dispersion relation of the hydrodynamic modes within the regularized Burnett approximation:

 The dispersion relation (\ref{reg1dispersion101}) is stable for all wave vectors, and in the short-wave limit we have: